What are the implications of the Centers for Medicare & Medicaid Services’ decision to cover aducanumab with evidence development?

 The FDA green-lighted aducanumab under Accelerated Approval status, which focuses on the mechanism and scientific plausibility of clinical efficacy.
 Detractors suggest this class of treatment lacks evidence to support use among those suffering from Mild Cognitive Impairment and early-stage Alzheimer’s disease.
 However, this is simply not the case

-Our Neurology team in Springfield disagrees with the latest aducanumab news and finds that there is substantial evidence that shows howaducanumab reduces amyloid-beta plaques, and this reduction is likely to result in a clinical benefit for patients.
+Our Neurology team near Springfield disagrees with the latest aducanumab news and finds that there is substantial evidence that shows howaducanumab reduces amyloid-beta plaques, and this reduction is likely to result in a clinical benefit for patients.
 Data following the premature termination of the EMERGE and ENGAGE trials showed that the EMERGE trial met its primary outcome – high dose aducanumab reduced clinical decline.
 In ENGAGE, the subgroup of patients exposed to high dose aducanumab declined more slowly.

 What’s more, the findings from the long-term extension of the PRIME trial also demonstrated the benefits of aducanumab.
 All patients received aducanumab through the extension and continued to experience a time- and dose-dependent reduction in amyloid plaques.
 In addition, in Eli Lilly’s Phase 2 donanemab trial, subjects who took the treatment earned a higher composite score for cognition and the ability to perform activities of daily living than placebo after 76 weeks.